Buneishadieh/github-Api/README.md

 # github-search

-This is an Independent Project that for Week 2 in Core. which uses API to search users and their data from github
+This application uses  API to search users and their data from github

 ## Description
 Github Finder is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.